 Sustainability in the landscape is necessary.
 We live in a world of finite resources and ration those resources as much as possible.

-• Reflect: If I want a deck, do you really need one this size?
+- Reflect: If I want a deck, do you need one this size?
 How often will I have 80 people on my deck?
 Could I go without, or could I use a substitute?

-• Reuse: In the rebuild, is this material really at the end of its useable life?
+- Reuse: Is this material at the end of its usable life in the rebuild?
 Can I find another use for it?
-Can I find someone else who has a use for it?
+Can I find someone else who can use it?

 Tips for gardeners

-Mulch and Compost – Go to a local landscape supplies center and use their courtesy trailer or get it delivered.
-The mulch will mean less watering, better soil structure, and healthier plants while limiting the number of weeds that pop up in your garden and spread throughout your neighborhood.
-Depending on the style of mulch you choose you could spend as little as $30 per 10m2 if you use your local council mulch or around $60 for decorative mulches.
-Compost will create healthy soil that needs much fewer additives.
+Mulch and Compost – Go to a local landscape supplies centre and use their courtesy trailer or get it delivered.
+The mulch will mean less watering, better soil structure, and healthier plants while limiting the number of weeds in your garden and spreading throughout your neighbourhood.
+Depending on the style of mulch you choose, you could spend as little as $30 per 10 m2 if you use your local council mulch or around $60 for decorative mulches.
+Compost will create healthy soil that needs many fewer additives.

-Choose sustainable materials – If you must put in hard surfaces like decking, paving, pergolas, etc., choose materials that have low embodied energies.
-This is the energy needed to extract, manufacture, transport, and install your product.
+Choose sustainable materials—If you must install hard surfaces like decking, paving, pergolas, etc., choose materials with low embodied energies.
+This energy is needed to extract, manufacture, transport, and install your product.
 Not only should the materials you use in the landscape be low in embodied energy, but they should also have reasonable longevity.

-Tip: A fantastic choice for low to medium use paths is local toppings.
+Tip: Local toppings are a fantastic choice for low to medium use paths.

-Limit the use of hardscapes – How often will you have 80 people in your backyard to fill a massive deck?
-Consider if space could be filled with plants instead.
+Limit the use of hardscapes.
+How often will you have 80 people in your backyard to fill a massive deck?
+Consider if the space could be filled with plants instead.

-Line your fences with Fruit Trees – Fruit trees keep on giving with minimal maintenance.
-If you don’t have the time to be putting in vegetables every 12 weeks and maintaining a vegetable garden, fruit trees are for you.
-They require limited maintenance and you do not have to replant every season.
-Each year more dwarf varieties come out that take up less space which is fantastic for the small garden.
+Line your fences with Fruit Trees – Fruit trees keep giving with minimal maintenance.
+If you don’t have the time to put in vegetables every 12 weeks and maintain a vegetable garden, fruit trees are for you.
+They require limited maintenance; you do not have to replant every season.
+Each year, more dwarf varieties come out that take up less space, which is fantastic for the small garden.
 Generally, in the Australian garden, fruit trees require sun for most of the day to provide fruit that is plentiful and tastes good.
-A fence line is a great spot to find this sun.
+A fence line is a great spot to find the sun.

-Can I fix it? – Your deck might be looking a little ragged now but all it needs is a smarter choice of decking boards.
-It just needs a fresh coat of oil.
-A coat of paint on the back fence will revitalize the plantings that you have in front of them.
+Can I fix it?
+Your deck might look a little ragged now, but all it needs is a more intelligent choice of decking boards and a fresh coat of oil.
+A coat of paint on the back fence will revitalise the plantings in front.

 We love the philosophy adopted by one of our gCADPlus users.
 Visit sparethoughts landscape design.